Sample · Weekly classroom report

 AS/NZS 2107 reference.
 IEC 61672 Class 2 tolerance.
 Classroom-grade, not research-grade.

-The product reports metrics.
+The sensor reports metrics.
 It doesn’t diagnose.
 It never replaces OT assessment.

 Five to ten Queensland schools, one term.
 Tell us about yours.